syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/browser.md

 # Browser Compatibility in ASP.NET MVC

-The Syncfusion ASP.NET MVC controls are supported by all modern web browsers on both desktop and mobile devices running Windows, Linux, or MacOS.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC controls are supported by all modern web browsers on both desktop and mobile devices running Windows, Linux, or MacOS.

 |    Browser    |    Versions    |
 |--------------|---------------|